preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests/settings/index.rst

 Settings
 ===========

-This is an ongoing, preliminary documentation for new functionality to com in Omnia 6.6.
+This is an ongoing, preliminary documentation for new functionality in Omnia 6.6 and later.

 Regarding settings for Sign-off Requests, the following settings are available: